ftravers/datomic-tutorial/README.md

     (pull ?e [:user/name :user/age])

-retrieves the `:user/name` and `:user/age` fields from the found entity/entities.
-Again the result looks like this:
+retrieves the `:user/name` and `:user/age` fields from the found, `?e`, entity/entities.
+Again the result of this look like:

     datomic-tutorial.core> (query1)
     [[#:user{:name "ftravers", :age 54}]]